-BP boss resigns amid review of 'personal relationships'
+BP boss resigns amid review of personal relationships

 "All leaders in particular are expected to act as role models and to exercise good judgement in a way that earns the trust of others."

-Mr Looney had spent his career at BP, which he joined in 1991 as an engineer.
+Born in Ireland and raised on a farm, Mr Looney had spent his career at BP, which he joined in 1991 as an engineer.
 He became a member of its executive team in 2010.

+He has cultivated a more public profile than his predecessors, opening an account on Instagram, while steering the firm through a tumultuous period.

+His tenure has coincided with the pandemic lockdowns, when demand for oil and gas dropped sharply; and start of the war in Ukraine, which sent energy prices soaring, while prompting the firm to leave Russia.

-Mr Looney had set out a plan to make the energy giant net zero by 2050 but had come under fire from environmental groups for watering down his initial targets.
+Mr Looney had set out a plan to make the energy giant net zero by 2050 but had more recently come under fire from environmental groups for watering down his initial targets.

-His departure comes at a time of sharper scrutiny of executive personal behaviour which has seen other high profile dismissals.

 BP said it had not made any decisions related to severance pay for Mr Looney.
 He received more than £10m in pay and bonuses last year, as soaring oil prices pushed the firm's profits to a record.